loginom/loginom-help-en-omegat/data/quick-start/design-principles.md

 ## Structural Approach

-The project construction is based on the *structural design* methodology— representation of an algorithm in the form of hierarchical structure of blocks.
+The project construction is based on the *structural design* methodology— representation of an algorithm in the form of hierarchic structure of blocks.

-Each block can be represented on its hierarchical level in the form of the "black box" performing its independent subtask.
+Each block can be represented on its hierarchic level in the form of the "black box" performing its independent subtask.
 It is possible to change the subtask solution mechanism inside the "black box".
 But on the whole, the project is still operable and wil perform the set tasks.

 The project designed in such a way has a clear and transparent structure.
 It allows for development and support of complex projects.
 It also helps to delegate solution of the selected subtasks.